How to Dispose of your Pet Waste

 Going Zero Waste is all about learning how to make little changes in everyday life that can have a positive impact in the long run.
 One challenge many of us can relate to is pet waste removal and disposal.
 According to the Humane Society, nearly half of households have at least one dog.
 If you pick up dog waste 3 times a day with plastic bags, that’s over 1000 bags a year into the landfill!
 Have you ever wondered how else you can dispose of your pet waste that is more sustainable?
 We have!
 And for a ‘zero waste’ solution, we have put together a few tips for you!

-Flush them!
-You can flush your pet waste straight down the toilet.
-The Region’s wastewater treatment system is designed to treat these kinds of wastes.
+Flush animal dropping straight down the toilet.
+The Region’s wastewater treatment system is designed to treat this kind of waste.

-Putting your pet waste to your green bin is the best way to divert garbage from our one and only landfill in the region.
+Putting your pet waste in your green bin diverts garbage from our one and only landfill in the region.
 If you receive weekly curbside green bin collection service in your neighbourhood, add pet waste (including droppings and kitty litter) to your green bin.

-When adding the pet waste to your green bin, be sure to put it in a paper bag (any paper bag is fine) or wrap it fully in newspaper or paper towelling, or place in a paper bag.
+When adding the pet waste such as kitty litter to your green bin, be sure to put it in a paper bag (any paper bag is fine) or wrap it fully in newspaper or paper towels.
 This is to ensure the health and safety of your waste collection crews.
 You could also use the certified compostable bags sold for use with small kitchen bins.

 We’ve found you a list of stores in the region area that sells certified compostable plastic bags: